vtex/shoreline/styleguides/admin/documentation/layouts/page-header.md

 ### With Actions

-Use the `PageHeader.Actions` composite to add actions that are releavant for the whole page.
+Use the `PageHeader.Actions` composite to add actions that are relevant for the whole page.

 ```jsx
 <PageHeader>